 - Don’t reply to your email ride receipt.
 Your email will bounce back and you’ll get a message to visit help.uber.com.

-Get customer support through help.uber.com
+Get customer service through help.uber.com

 There is a search feature that you can use to find an article without hunting through menus.
 The best way to search for a help article is to use as few keywords as possible.
 For example, let’s say you lost an item.
 Input “lost,” see what comes up, and select the best match.
 Don’t input complicated like “I lost something in the Uber how do I pick it up” because that will generate no search results.
 It’s not Google, so the search bar is not very good at guessing what you want.